On this page you'll find youth-focused resources to help deal with the experience of depression, trauma, grief, and loss.

 Apex Counseling Center is an outpatient mental health provider that offers psychological and psychiatric treatment, assessments, and medication management for children, adolescents, and adults.
 An experienced team of providers offers appointments on a flexible schedule, including on weekends.

-We provide individual, group and family therapy.
+Aspire Wellness Center provides individual, group and family therapy.
 Clients are seen via telehealth weekly, every other week or monthly.
-We also provide psychiatric medication management with 3 providers focusing on children and adolescents.
+They also provide psychiatric medication management with 3 providers focusing on children and adolescents.

 5022 Campbell Blvd Suites L - M Nottingham MD 21236